OP-TEE/optee_os/documentation/optee_design.md

 has been ported to quite a few different platforms, both ARMv7-A and ARMv8-A from different vendors.
 For a full list, please see [Platforms Supported].

+OP-TEE OS is made of 2 main components: the OP-TEE core and a collection of libraries designed for being used by Trusted Applications.
+While OP-TEE core executes in the ARM CPU privileged level (also referred to as 'kernel land'), the Trusted Applications execute in the non-privileged level (also referred to as the 'userland').
+The static libraries provided by the OP-TEE OS enable Trusted Applications to call secure services executing at a more privileged level.

 # 2. Platform initialization
 TBD